abdallah1936/PONG-V2.0/README.md

 * As a user, I want to be able to choose the level of difficulty.
 * As a user, I want to play other games in the site.

+## Roadblocks I have faced
+#### Undoubtedly, this experience was intellectually stimulating and enlightening, although it presented a fair share of challenges.
+Primarily, my task was to grasp the fundamentals of C# within a span of one week.
+Among the many intricacies of the language, one particular aspect that consistently proved to be a hurdle was the correct use of semicolons.
+The frequency with which I overlooked this seemingly minor detail resulted in countless occasions where I was compelled to revisit my code.
+The process of painstakingly combing through lines of code to identify a single omission was time-consuming and often took upwards of thirty minutes.

+#### In the initial stages, harnessing the power of Unity to create functioning models seemed like an arduous task.
+However, with concerted effort in reading relevant literature and watching instructional tutorials, my understanding gradually improved, enabling me to utilize Unity effectively.

 ## Resources
 * https://www.w3schools.com/cs/cs_intro.php
 * https://learn.microsoft.com/en-us/dotnet/core/tutorials/top-level-templates